Maythunguyen/ndis-reporting/README.md

 Detail the steps required to set up the project locally:

 **Prerequisites**
 - Node.js: Make sure you have Node.js installed on your machine.
-You can download it here.
+You can download it at https://nodejs.org/en.
 - Git: Ensure you have Git installed for version control.